 obtained in pursuing my personal interest.

-I will treat this like a research paper, and intend to
+treat this like a research paper, and intend to

 give credit to the source of information, both written and graphic.
 Photos

 and other graphics are borrowed freely from other sources, and I will attempt to

 footnote these.
 The intention is not to "steal" other's